As stewards of the University’s human, physical and environmental resources, our goal is to provide consultation, programs, and services that:

 Building Manager Inspection Checklist: Building Manager Checklist

 Open Flame Procedure.
-Please read the guidelines and procedures before applying for an open flame permit.
+Please read the guidelines and procedures in the form before applying for the permit.

 If you having an on campus event, these are the forms to be completed and submitted.
 Forms must be submitted before the event is permitted.